 - Use a comb and never a brush on wet hair.
 A brush will tear the hair, while a comb will only detangle without causing unnecessary damage.

 While following the above-mentioned steps to the T, make sure you do not miss out on what you should and should not be doing discussed in the next section.

 - Do Not Wring The Hair: In the first step, when you are removing the excess water by squeezing the hair between your palms, do not wring it.
 This may cause breakage.

 - Do Not Rub Or Tug: When drying your hair with a towel, make sure you do not use the towel to rub on your scalp.
 Also, when wrapping your hair with the towel and gently pressing it, do not tug on it.
 Do not forget that your hair is highly fragile when wet.

 - Do Not Wrap Too Tightly: When choosing to wrap your hair for a few minutes, do not wrap it too tightly such that the hair is stretched or twisted.
 This may also lead to breakage.

 - Do Use A Soft Towel: Keep away from the cheap, rough towels as they will damage your hair.
 Instead, pick the softest one with the least friction, preferably a microfiber towel, which has high absorption rates.

-- Do Use A Conditioner: Be it an after-shampoo conditioner or a leave-in conditioner, use one after every wash to make up for any damage caused during drying or styling.
+- Do Use A Conditioner: Be it an after-shampoo conditioner or a leave-in conditioner, use at least one after every wash or even both to make up for any damage caused during drying or styling.

 If you have been towel-drying your hair but still suffer from breakage, one of the above-mentioned reasons could be why.
 Make sure you keep an eye out for these things that you may be getting wrong.